preservim/nerdcommenter/README.md

 " Add your own custom formats or override the defaults let g:NERDCustomDelimiters = { 'c': { 'left': '/**','right': '*/' } }

+" Allow commenting and inverting empty lines (useful when commenting a region) g:NERDCommentEmptyLines = 1
 ```

 ### Default mappings